Our experienced and reputable judging panel ensure that the Scottish Home Awards are judged fairly and rigorously.

 He was a member of BSAC (Building Standards Advisory Committee) from 2005 to 2010, and was a member of the Expert Panel convened by the Scottish Government to develop a strategy for the introduction of low carbon Building Standards (2007 and 2013).

-Gail is the Regional Director of RICS in Scotland and provides the leadership to ensure the successful implementation and delivery of the RICS business plan.
+As Director of RICS in Scotland, Gail is responsible for providing the leadership and direction to ensure successful implementation and delivery of the RICS objectives and business plan within Scotland

-Gail has worked for RICS for over 9 years in a variety of senior roles including Head of Professional Knowledge, Account Management and Business Development
+Gail has worked for RICS since 2007 in a variety of senior roles including Head of Professional Knowledge, Account Management and Business Development.
+Prior to working at RICS, Gail worked in the NHS for 12 years and gained extensive experience of managing and training staff, leading on projects and high level client relations/engagement

-Gail is also a judge on the Scottish Property Awards
+Gail is also a judge on the Scottish Property Awards, the Scottish Home Awards and the Herald Property Awards

 CEO, Rural Housing Service